weifanjiang/Nullness_Lite/README.md

 ### Run tests (optional)
 #### Test all files in Checker Framework:
-The process will possibly take long time on local machine, expecially on VM.
+The process will possibly take long time on local machine, expecially on VM with insufficient memory allocated.
+(4G is suggested in this case.)

-Some jtreg tests may fail for timeout.
-Those tests do not indicate bugs in Checker Framework or Nullness_Lite.
+Besides, if Some jtreg tests may fail for timeout, those tests do not indicate bugs in Checker Framework or Nullness_Lite.
 ```
 cd $JSR308/checker-framework
 ./gradlew allTests